 The study assumes that vaginal breech birth is a hazardous, unwanted outcome.
 This is a controversial statement that not everyone would agree with.
 As above, breech birth is seen by many people as a variation of normal, and many women prefer to have their breech baby vaginally.
 Routine scanning may put more unwanted pressure on more women.
 In relation to outcomes, we do know that medically-managed vaginal breech birth seems to lead to poorer outcomes than caesarean section, but those are not the only two options.
 Breech babies can also be born physiologically, without routine medical intervention or management (unless there is a problem and it is warranted).
 We are seeing more and more research on how physiological breech birth can be safe, and a recent analysis even shows that “home or birth center setting [which would also involved an approach supportive of a woman’s physiology] leads to high rates of vaginal birth and good maternal outcomes for both breech and cephalic term singleton presentations”.
 While many people would argue that hospital is the best location for breech birth, there are options for this type of birth that are not being taken into account in this analysis.

-These are just a few of the concerns that have been raised about the topics addressed by this paper and I will link to other commentaries as they arise.
+These are just a few of the concerns that have been raised about the topics addressed by this paper.
+I will link to other commentaries as they arise.
 If you’d like to be kept up-to-date with birth-related research and thinking, jump on my newsletter list.